American makes history by winning one of France’s top cheese competitions

 “I want people to know is that cheese is for everyone,” she said.
 “It was invented by the working class to nourish their bodies.
 It’s not just for fancy people, it’s something that everyone can enjoy.
 A good cheesemonger will never make you feel unwelcome.”

-To celebrate their achievements, D’Albero, Johnson, and their partners hit the road, traveling around France and Italy to sample as many cheeses as possible.
+To celebrate their achievements, D’Albero and Johnson hit the road, traveling around France and Italy to sample as many cheeses as possible.

 The-CNN-Wire